joashxu/prosper-loan-data/dataset/readme.md

 **LoanStatus**

-The current status of the loan: Cancelled,  Chargedoff, Completed, Current, Defaulted, FinalPaymentInProgress, PastDue.
+The current status of the loan:

+* Cancelled
+* Charged off
+* Completed
+* Current
+* Defaulted
+* FinalPaymentInProgress
+* PastDue.

 The PastDue status will be accompanied by a delinquency bucket.

 **ClosedDate**

-Closed date is applicable for Cancelled, Completed, Chargedoff and Defaulted loan statuses.
+Closed date is applicable for Cancelled, Completed, Charged off and Defaulted loan statuses.

 **BorrowerAPR**

 The Borrower's Annual Percentage Rate (APR) for the loan.

 **BorrowerRate**